 - For children who struggle with one-to-one correspondence, have them use counting cards instead of dice.

 How else would you use these Emoji Grid Games?

 Grab Your Free Emoji Grid Games Below

-Think these emoji grid games will be a fun way to teach social emotional skills to preschoolers while also teaching numeracy skills?
+Think these emoji grid games will be a fun way to teach social skills to preschoolers while also teaching numeracy skills?
 You bet they are!
 They even reinforce fine motor skills and could even extend to role playing activities.

 But be sure to scroll down to find more activities for preschoolers!